 A disaster recovery (DR) solution resembles the likes of any insurance; the cost may seem unnecessary, but you heave a sigh of relief when an accident occurs.
 Many organisations that have faired well in evading significant data loss still struggle to justify this investment.
-After all, why allocate an expense that might not get used?
+After all, why allocate an expense that you might never use?
 Do business owners realise the value of disaster recovery vs downtime?

 First, let’s go over the factors involved in the cost of a DR plan.

 What are DR Plans for?

 What disasters are we referring to?
 It’s any scenario in which you lose access to critical data, rendering your business in disarray and unable to perform fundamental operations.
 From general software failures, power outages, floods to fires or even cybersecurity threats – DR plans serve as a solution to salvage your business from falling flat.

 By having a standby secondary production site that is only powered up when necessary, inclusive of latest version of backup data, this investment allows you to minimise the brunt of downtime and gets your business up and running as soon as possible.
 In hindsight, DR plans seem like a small price to pay for assured business continuity.